Adam Kokesh

-Adam Charles Kokesh (/'koʊkɛʃ/; born February 1, 1982) is an American libertarian political activist, radio host, and author.
+Adam Charles Kokesh (/'koʊkɛʃ/; born February 1, 1982) is an American political activist, radio host, and author.
 He was a candidate in the U.S. 2020 Libertarian Party presidential primaries, running on the single-issue platform of an "orderly dissolution of the federal government."

 Kokesh is a former U.S. Marine Corps corporal, serving in the Iraq War in 2004.
 Upon his return from Iraq, he became an anti-war activist and an advocate for Iraq Veterans Against the War.
 He emerged as a radio talk show host in 2011 when his TV, radio, and web access show Adam vs. The Man was licensed by RT America; this show was cancelled months later due to an FEC complaint.

 Early life

 Adam Kokesh was born on February 1, 1982, in San Francisco, California, and is of German and Jewish heritage.
 He was raised in a middle-class family, and is the oldest of five siblings.
 His parents divorced when he was 10, after which Kokesh says he took refuge in punk rock.

 His father, Charles Kokesh, is a businessman, trophy hunter, and at one time the owner of Santa Fe Horse Park.

 As an adolescent, Kokesh had an interest in sports, science and technology, and was encouraged by his parents to read numerous books.
 When Kokesh was fourteen, he attended Devil Pups junior base camp at Camp Pendleton in San Diego County, California.

 He attended Stevenson School, a boarding school in Pebble Beach, for his first year of high school, until he was kicked out for possession of alcohol.

 He later attended the Native American Preparatory School in San Miguel County, New Mexico.
 During high school, Kokesh founded the campus radio station.

 Kokesh received a bachelor's degree in psychology from Claremont McKenna College.
 He was the president of the Libertarian Club in college.
 He later enrolled in graduate studies in political management at George Washington University.